 The statutory grounds for divorce available to a Muslim wife are provided in the Dissolution of Muslim Marriages Act 1939.
 A Muslim man does not require any grounds to divorce his wife.
 Section 2 of the Act states the grounds for divorce as follows:

-- The husband has not been known or is missing for four years
+- The husband has not been known or has been missing for four years

 - The husband has neglected or has failed to provide maintenance for two years